soywod/c-server/README.md

-# Pure C web server
+# Pure C Web server

-Simple and fast web server written in C. Allow you to listen for incomming requests, retrieve its header + content, and then reply to the client.
+Simple and fast web server written in C (for Linux only).
+Allow you to listen for incomming requests, retrieve its header + content, and then reply to the client.
 See [example.c](https://github.com/soywod/c-server/blob/master/example.c) to get a complete usage example.